-Black Feminist Collective is an intergenerational online collective for & by Black womanists & Black feminists who advocate for the liberation of all Black folks.
-Follow Black Feminist Collective on Facebook, Twitter & Instagram for more content, and look out for new published work every saturday up with our posts every Saturday by subscribing.
+Black Feminist Collective is an intergenerational online collective of Black womanists & Black feminists who advocate for the liberation of all Black folks.
+Keeping up with Black Feminist Collective by following us on Facebook, Twitter & Instagram, and subscribing to keep up with bi-monthly updates.

 Share Your Work with Black Feminist Collective

-Want to contribute your writings to Black Feminist Collective?
-Following the Writer’s Guidelines, You can submit a poem that is at least 100 words, and/or an article that is at least 300 words through a Google Form.
+Want to share your work with Black Feminist Collective?
+Following the Writer’s Guidelines, you can submit an article that is at least 300 words through a Google Form.
 Submissions are always open, and there is no experience required!

 Black Feminist Collective is an intergenerational online community for & by Black womanists & Black feminists who advocate for the liberation of all Black folks, meaning that we stand with each other, look out for each other as a community, and are intentional to stand for the liberation of all Black lives.
 While it’s okay to have disagreements, and active listening, and learning and growing from each other is greatly encouraged, the line is drawn at:

 - Misogyny, transphobia, homophobia, colorism, classism, ableism, xenophobia, body shaming, ageism, classism, elitism.
 The line is also drawn at tone policing, gaslighting, targeting, bullying of folks who call it out and supporters and writers of Black Feminist Collective.